Without the best Atlanta divorce lawyers, you risk:

 Are you looking for the best Atlanta divorce lawyers for your situation?

-Do you dread talking to a family law attorney who is going to waste your time?
+Do you dread talking to a Atlanta divorce lawyers who is going to waste your time?
 One who is going to charge you $300 per hour for every email they send you?
 One who will just forget about your divorce until you reach out to them and ask about it – just to get an, “Oh yeah, we’re working on it.”

 Your divorce is a big deal.
 In fact, I’m sure it feels like your life is crumbling around you.
 But that’s why we wanted to become divorce attorneys – to help guide people through such difficult times so that they can come out of a tough situation in a BETTER position.

-To most Atlanta divorce attorneys, you’re just going to be another manila folder – forgotten in a pile of hundreds of other manila folder divorce cases.
+To most Atlanta divorce lawyers, you’re just going to be another manila folder – forgotten in a pile of hundreds of other manila folder divorce cases.

 At the Hive Law, we focus on virtual divorces using Google Meet.
 (Don’t have Gmail – don’t worry.
 It works for everyone.)

-But why would you choose a family law attorney in Atlanta who does divorces virtually instead of in person, like every other divorce attorney in Georgia?
+But why would you choose a Atlanta divorce lawyers who does divorces virtually instead of in person, like every other divorce attorney in Georgia?

 Let’s be real.
 You HATE taking off work, driving to your attorney’s office (sitting in that Atlanta traffic), waiting for 45 minutes, and them just telling something that could have been an email.
 It’s such a waste of time.

-And worse, you lose thousands of dollars with the traditional divorce attorney.
+And worse, you lose thousands of dollars with the traditional Atlanta divorce lawyers.
 You have to take off work, use your PTO, or just don’t get paid.
 You get charged $300 for every office visit.

 This is why the normal, traditional divorce costs $15,000 on average.

-When your attorney is bombarded with meetings all day, they don’t have time to focus on your case.
+When your Atlanta divorce lawyers are bombarded with meetings all day, they don’t have time to focus on your case.